Chryse (island)

 Chryse (/ˈkraɪsi, ˈkraɪzi/; Χρύση), also called Lemnian Chryse, was a small island in the Aegean Sea near Lemnos, mentioned by Homer and Sophocles.
 By the second century, Pausanias and Appian say that it had sunk below the sea.
 Its location is unknown.

+Overview

 The island's main feature was said to be its temple to Apollo, and its patron deity was the goddess Chryse.
 The Greek archer Philoctetes stopped there on his way to Troy and was bitten by a viper.
 Lucullus captured three men there in an ambush during the Third Mithridatic War.
 The island seems to have disappeared by the second century AD.
 An ancient oracle (written by Onomacritus) may have predicted this end.